-The following charts display various data from 2012, 2015, 2018, and 2021.
-Figure 4 compares the number of fish species per family identified at the Headwaters site for the 2012-2021 surveys.
-The population composition has stayed consistent with more minnows compared to the other families, although there has been an increase in sunfish species from 2015 to 2018.
+The following charts display various data from 2012, 2015, 2018, 2021, and 2024.
+Figure 4 compares the number of fish species per family identified at the Headwaters site for the 2012-2024 surveys.
+The population composition has stayed consistent with more minnows compared to the other families.
+There was an increase in sunfish species from 2015 to 2018 that dropped off again for the 2024 survey.
+Species diversity was lower for the 2024 survey.

-Figure 4: This graph compares the number of species within each family found at the headwaters site from the 2012, 2015, and 2018 surveys.
+Figure 4: This graph compares the number of species within each family found at the headwaters site from the 2012 to 2024 surveys.

-Figure 5 shows the number of fish per tolerance level found in the Headwaters from 2012, 2015, 2018 and 2021.
-Species composition has changed slightly over the survey years; however, the trend remains constant: most of the fish species identified are of intermediate tolerability and intolerant species are few.
-Intolerant species are indicators of good stream health and while they are not thriving in the headwaters, there has remained several species present.
+Figure 5 shows the number of fish per tolerance level found in the Headwaters from 2012, 2015, 2018, 2021 and 2024.
+The number of tolerant and intolerant species has remained constant over the years.
+The number of intermediate species increased over time before dropping in 2024.
+Overall, 2024 saw fewer species than previous years.
+Intolerant species are indicators of good stream health and while they are not plentiful in the headwaters, there has remained several species present.